52

 WHAT IS IT GETTING FROM YOU?

-Most of us use it out of habit more than intention.
-And while social media can connect people, the platforms aren't designed around your wellbeing.
-They're built around your attention, and they're very good at keeping it.
+Most of us use it out of habit or social pressure more than intention.
+While social media can connect people, the platforms aren't designed around your wellbeing.
+They're designed around your attention, and they're very good at keeping it.

-This project started with one person deleting accounts one by one, and finding that life quietly got better.
-It's grown into a small community of people making the same experiment, and we aim to help as many people as we can.
+This project started with one person deleting accounts one by one and finding that life quietly got better.
+It's a growing community of people choosing intention over habit, and we aim to help as many people as we can.

 What's next